Ownable¶

 Usage: deploy + call¶

-If you'd rather have a single shared Ownable record (e.g. an organization's owner controls many contracts):
+For a single shared Ownable record (for example, an organization's owner controls many contracts):

 - Deploy

-Ownableas its own contract; remember its address. - In each governed contract, store the ownable contract's address and STATICCALL it to read the current owner before granting privileges.
+Ownableas its own contract; record its address. - In each governed contract, store the Ownable contract's address and STATICCALL it to read the current owner before granting privileges.

-This is rare in v1 because there's no bytes-returning MLOAD primitive at the Fourier level — you'd have to write your check in hand-rolled bytecode or accept that the staticcall result lands at memory 0x40 outside the source language.
+This usage is rare.
+V1 exposes no bytes-returning MLOAD primitive at the Fourier level, so the check must be written in hand-rolled bytecode or accept that the staticcall result lands at memory 0x40 outside the source language.
 Inherit-by-copy is the practical choice.

 Renouncement¶